Pisush/code-with-ai/build-me-a-slide-deck.md

 ## Step 3 - Generate bulletpoints
 Prompt:
 ```
-Replace the @@at-quoted expressions@@ in the following files with the content described.
+Replace the $$at-quoted expressions$$ in the following files with the content described.

 slides.md
 /``` [NP: the slash is me escaping markdown in GitHub]